mobilecoinfoundation/mobilecoin/BUILD.md

 ## Build configuration

-There are two project-wide SGX-related configuration variables `SGX_MODE` and `IAS_MODE`.
+There is a project-wide SGX-related configuration variables `SGX_MODE`.

-These are set by environment variables, and they must be the same for all artifacts, even those that don't depend directly on SGX.
-E.g. `mobilecoind` must have the same configuration as `consensus_service` for Intel Remote Attestation to work, otherwise an error will occur at runtime.
+It is set by an environment variable, and it must be the same for all artifacts, even those that don't depend directly on SGX.
+E.g. `mobilecoind` must have the same configuration as `consensus_service`, otherwise an error will occur at runtime.

-For local testing, you should usually use `SGX_MODE=SW` and `IAS_MODE=DEV`.
+For local testing, you should usually use `SGX_MODE=SW`.
-If you are seeking to build a client that you can test against MobileCoin's official testnet, you must use `SGX_MODE=HW` and `IAS_MODE=PROD`, because testnet is configured as a production environment.
+If you are seeking to build a client that you can test against MobileCoin's official testnet, you must use `SGX_MODE=HW`, because testnet is configured as a production environment.

 #### SGX_MODE